-Far more years ago than I care to remember, there was some TV station or other which kept running a film over and over again which was (at the time) one of my all time favorite guilty pleasure movies: Ed Hunt’s 1977 Starship Invasions.
+Far more years ago than I care to remember, there was a movie which kept running over and over again on some TV station or other.
+At the time, it was one of my all time favorite guilty pleasure movies: Ed Hunt’s 1977 Starship Invasions.
 It was a strange combination of Sun Classics UFO documentary and Republic SF Serial, complete with Flying Saucers, alien abductions, Christopher Lee as a telepathic alien commander, an underwater Pyramid in the Bermuda Triangle, Robert Vaughn in the lead, and, naturally, a robot.

 I finally caught up with it again a few years ago and found it wasn’t as deliriously silly as I remembered – although I’ll probably have to go back and re-assess it again one of these days.